-As described in Impact GHG-1 of Chapter 8, Greenhouse Gas Emissions and Energy Use, of this EIR, the Silva Dairy plans to participate in a centralized digester cluster project currently under review with Merced County.
-Construction and operation of the digester hub project is independent of the proposed Silva Dairy Farm expansion project.
-While the digester would contribute to cumulative impacts associated with increased development of dairy digesters at existing dairies in Merced County, these impacts have previously been evaluated by the County in the 2030 General Plan EIR, and by the CVRWQCB Digester General Order EIR.
-As identified in the Digester General Order EIR, development of dairy digester facilities could contribute to cumulative impacts to water quality; regional criteria air pollutants; traffic and transportation; biological resources; hazardous materials; aesthetics; archaeological, historical, and paleontological resources; and increased noise levels.
-The Merced County 2030 General Plan EIR also identified potential significant environmental impacts arising from implementation of the General Plan and land uses developed consistent with the Plan for cumulative impacts to: visual quality; agricultural resources; air quality; biological resources; cultural resources; global climate change; hydrology and water quality; cumulative loss of mineral resources; cumulative impacts to noise; transportation and circulation; and utilities and service systems.
+As described in Impact GHG-1 of Chapter 8, Greenhouse Gas Emissions and Energy Use, of this EIR, the Azevedo Dairy #2 has no current plans to install an anaerobic digester on-site, though the applicant is in preliminary discussions to participate in an established biogas pipeline and dairy digester cluster network, with the nearest pipeline located approximately 0.6 miles north of the dairy.
+While participation in the digester cluster could contribute to cumulative impacts associated with increased development of dairy digesters at existing dairies in Merced County, these impacts have previously been evaluated by the County in the 2030 General Plan EIR, and by the CVRWQCB Digester General Order EIR.
+As identified in the Digester General Order EIR, development of dairy digester and co-digester facilities could contribute to cumulative impacts to water quality; regional criteria air pollutants; traffic and transportation; biological resources; hazardous materials;

-2 Only dairy projects that include an increase in herd and requiring environmental review are included.
+Only dairy projects that include an increase in herd and requiring environmental review are included.